Posts

 Image

-Pied Flycatcher Project Protected in the UK under the Wildlife and Countryside Act, 1981.
+Pied Flycatcher Project (Gwybedog brith) Pied Flycatcher Protected in the UK under the Wildlife and Countryside Act, 1981.
 Priority Species under the UK Post-2010 Biodiversity Framework. link to Outside info page on the Pied Flycatcher Pied Flycatcher (Ficedula hypoleeuca) The valleys and hillsides of Wales are a good place for breeding Pied Flycatchers in summer.
 The pied flycatcher is a small, black-and-white bird of mature woodland with a preference for oak trees.
 They are slightly smaller than a house sparrow.
 Males are mostly black above and white below, with a bold white patch on the folded wing.
 Females have the same basic patterning, but are browner in colour.
 It is a summer visitor from April and May onwards, and breeds mainly in western areas of Britain.
 Pied flycatchers may be seen sitting patiently on a perch, waiting for a chance to fly out and catch their insect prey in mid air.
 They also search for insects on tree trunks and on the ground.
-The Pied Flycatcher Project will remain Our Flagship Pr
+The Pied Flycatcher Proj

 Hedgerows Project